 Bosjökloster in Höör is a unique Benedictine monastery from 1080.
 During the Reformation in the 16th century the nuns had to discontinue their activities but their footsteps can still be followed in the building.
 Some of the nuns are buried under simple stones, with a 1000-year old oak watching over them. – More info: www.bosjokloster.se

 Glimmingehus is the best preserved old castle in Scandinavia.
 The knight Jens Holgersen Ulfstand had it built in 1499.
 Very exclusive objects from the 16th century, including Venetian glass and Spanish ceramics, have been unearthed around the Medieval castle.
 Glimmingehus, surrounded by a moat, stands tall at about 5 km southeast of the exit to Glimminge (Vallbyvägen), halfway between Lund and Simrishamn.
 To be honest, this castle is historically interesting but not as charming and pleasant as most of the other castles in this article.
-Our kids found the Medieval Glimmingehus uncomfortable and spooky, especially down in the cellars. – More info: www.raa.se/…/glimmingehus/
+My kids found the Medieval Glimmingehus uncomfortable and spooky, especially down in the cellars. – More info: www.raa.se/…/glimmingehus/

 Hovdola Castle has a long and eventful history.
 The origin lies somewhere in the 12th century.
 Danes and Swedes fought here in the 17th century for control of the border region.
 Even today you can see the impacts of cannonballs in the castle tower.
 A squire was faithful to Sweden and was therefore elevated to the nobility and named Ehrenborg.
 His descendants lived in Hovdala Castle until 1981.
 Today you can visit the residences of the family Ehrenborg, from the kitchen of the founding father to the television room in the fifties.
 The garden culture has always been important at Hovdala.
 The park and the orangery can bear witness to this.
 The kitchen garden with its old fruit varieties gets redesigned by landscape architects over and over again. – More info: www.hovdala.se

 Malmöhus Castle in Malmö is the oldest Renaissance castle in Scandinavia.
 King Eric of Pomerania (Erik av Pommern) reigned here in 1436, but its citadel was destroyed.
 The Danish King Christian III had the castle rebuilt between 1537 and 1542.
-Swedish troops strengthened the defenses around the castle after 1658, when Skåne, Blekinge and Halland no longer were Danish territory because of the Peace of Roskilde.
-As with many castles, Malmöhus castle acted as a prison after losing its military importance in the 18th century. – More info: www.malmo.se/…/Malmohus-Castle.html
+Swedish troops strengthened the defenses around the castle after 1658, when the three regions Skåne, Blekinge and Halland no longer were Danish territory because of the Peace of Roskilde.
+As with many castles, Malmöhus castle acted as a prison after losing its military importance in the 18th century. – More info: malmo.se/…/Malmohus-slott.html

 In the middle of the beech forests in the municipality of Svedala, about 15 kilometres east of Malmö, you will find the well-kept Renaissance castle Torup.
 The origin lies in the year 980.
 Today the castle is owned by the city of Malmö.
 The three-storey red brick building is dominated by a round and an octagonal tower.
 The historic dining hall, the library, the courtyard and the park can be visited.
 In the former stables there is now a nice café.
 In the surrounding large beech forest you can enjoy walking, jogging or riding.
 On the former lands of Torup Castle you can now find the golf club PGA of Sweden National with its two 18-hole courses. – More info: www.malmo.se/…/Torups-slott-och-slottspark.html